willp240/rat-container/README.md

 A singularity recipe for building a SNO+ environment for RAT.

 # To build the container
+To build, you must have root permissions and singularity installed on your machine (the image can be moved to a cluster once it has been built).
+Install singularity manually, or do `sudo apt-get install singularity-container` on debian-based systems (like Ubuntu).

+Download the `Singularity` recipe file, and run the following command, which will produce a container file called `snoing.simg`:

 `sudo singularity build snoing.simg Singularity`

 # Instructions on how to use the container with RAT

 **To build RAT**:
-- Clone RAT from GitHub
+- After building the container above, clone RAT from GitHub
-- Enter the following command, filling in the path to RAT:
+- Enter the following command, filling in the path to RAT with your own.
+This will mount your RAT repo to the directory /rat inside the container:

 `singularity run --app build-rat -B path/to/rat:/rat snoing.simg`
 - RAT is now ready to use!
+Look at the instructions below for how to run it

 **To exit the container**: